nv-legate/multimesh-jax-workflows/README.md

 of the environment.
 The startup scripts point Bazel and CMake to build caches on your local system.

-* The initial base container download may take a long time on the first download
+* The initial base image download may take a long time on the first download
 * The startup scripts may take a few minutes to up to an hour depending on how much of the build is available in the build cache.